Skip to content

 Hair transplant for traction alopecia

-The two most common hair transplant techniques used in treating traction alopecia are the Follicular Unit Excision (FUE)and Follicular Unit Transplant (FUT) methods.
-Often hair transplant surgery for traction alopecia will involve transplanting hair into the temples, hairline and sideburns as these are the most common areas affected by the condition.
+The two most common hair transplant techniques used in treating traction alopecia are the Follicular Unit Excision (FUE) and Follicular Unit Transplant (FUT) methods.2 Often, hair transplant surgery for traction alopecia will involve transplanting hair into the temples, hairline and sideburns as these are the most common areas affected by the condition.

 FUE hair transplant for traction alopecia

-• After extracting these follicles, the surgeon makes tiny little holes at the recipient area of the scalp, and then carefully place new hair into these holes.
+• After extracting these follicles, the surgeon makes tiny holes in the recipient area of the scalp and then carefully places new hair into these holes.

 • At a single transplanting session, the surgeon can harvest and transplant hundreds or even thousands of hair follicles.

-• Due to the amount of time required to do this kind of procedure, one may have to do several sessions before getting their desired hair growth in an area affected by traction alopecia.
+• Depending on the area that needs to be addressed and the number of grafts needed, multiple sessions may be required before getting the desired hair growth in an area affected by traction alopecia.

 FUE Hair Transplant Surgery Diagram